aionnetwork/aion-docs/developers/tools/maven-cli/create-a-project.md

 ...
 ```

 That's it!
-Your project has been initialized and everything is ready for you to start developing your Java blockchain application.
+Your project has been initialized and everything is ready for you to start developing your Java dApp.